Best AI Visibility Tools for Tracking AI Search (2026)

 - Include 5 branded prompts as a baseline.
 “What is [your brand]” and “reviews of [your brand]” help you catch hallucinations or negative sentiment early.

 - Tag everything from day one.
-Branded vs. unbranded, top-of-funnel vs. bottom-of-funnel, product category vs. specific feature.
-If your tool doesn’t let you tag prompts (cough, Ahrefs Brand Radar), build the taxonomy in a spreadsheet before you start.
+Branded vs. unbranded.
+Top-of-funnel vs. bottom-of-funnel.
+Product category vs. specific feature.
+If your tool doesn’t let you tag prompts (looking at you, Ahrefs Brand Radar), build the taxonomy in a spreadsheet before you start.

 - Don’t change your prompt set for at least 4 weeks.
 Month-over-month comparison is worthless if you keep swapping prompts.
 Lock them in.

-An AI visibility tool submits a sample set of prompts to AI platforms like ChatGPT, Perplexity, Google AI Overviews, and Gemini on your behalf.
-AI visibility tools then analyze the responses to report whether your brand was mentioned, how it was described, which URLs were cited, and how you compare to competitors.
-The accuracy of AI visibility tool reports depends entirely on the quality and relevance of the prompts you track.
+An AI visibility tool submits prompts to AI platforms like ChatGPT, Perplexity, Google AI Overviews, and Gemini on your behalf, then analyzes the responses to report whether your brand was mentioned, how it was described, which URLs were cited, and how you compare to competitors.
+The accuracy of reports depends entirely on the quality and relevance of the prompts you track.

 How much do AI visibility tools cost?